fbpx

 Track your opponent’s hitting rhythm and attempt to predict their contact point.
 Ideally, you should be able to see the moment of impact and very quickly read the ball’s trajectory out of the strings.

-The first step of receiving is to look, watch, and pay attention.
-Watch your opponent, and watch your opponent’s contact, specifically.
+The first step of receiving is to actively observe your opponent.
+Watch for your opponent’s contact, specifically.
 This requires intentional, deliberate attention; it’s more than just vaguely looking across the net.
-You need to be watching your opponent with enough deliberate attention that you can predict the exact moment they’ll strike the ball, and one primary reason for that is to properly time step 2.
+If you’re doing it right, you’ll be able to predict the exact moment they strike the ball, which is ties right into step 2…

 2. Split

 As your opponent is hitting, split-step.
 Your goal is to land right as you learn where the ball is going, and then explode towards where you want to be.
-The split-step’s timing is determined by the visual information you’re getting from Look.
-You’re following your opponent’s hitting rhythm, predicting their contact point, and splitting based on that.
+The split-step’s timing is determined by the visual information you’ve gotten from Look.
+A good starting point if you’re new to actually split-stepping: split-step such that you’re at the apex of your jump when your opponent contact’s the ball.

 Jannick Sinner split-steps as Carlos Alcaraz is hitting, and lands right as he identifies the backhand is going cross-court.